-The last session that really stood out to me as a content marketing expert was delivered by Julia McCoy and Jason Schemmel.
-Both experts in content and social, they delivered some amazing action items and strategies that you can incorporate into your business’s content.
+The last session that really stood out to me as a content marketing expert was delivered by Julia McCoy.
+As an expert in content and social, she delivered some amazing action items and strategies that you can incorporate into your business’s content.
 To start, the main goal behind this content creating presentation was to determine what growth-focused content means.
 The answer, great content produces real and tangible website growth.
 So how do we begin to create this?

 Let’s start with the What.
 What type of content does your brand represent and produce?
 What type of content does the consumer need?
 What is authority building content?
 What is your next profitable idea?
 Enter The 3-Bucket Topic Strategy model.
 Creating a profitable topic idea is first fueled by keyword research along with customer topic discovery.
 Once you have your content topics in mind, it’s time to start assigning them to a bucket.
 And the beauty behind this strategy, we don’t have to be afraid of trashing the ideas that don’t fit into the buckets!

 After you’ve narrowed down your ideation to only the best topics for your brand, it’s time to start acting and begin creating those authority-building blogs.
 This is the nuts and bolts of your efforts and it’s important to pay attention to detail during this stage.
 In an effort to do this, McCoy explained her 5-Point Structure of a well-written blog.